memgraph/documentation/pages/querying/performance-optimization.md

 | "* Once"        | 2               | "  0.003382 %"  | "  0.000258 ms" |
 +-----------------+-----------------+-----------------+-----------------+
 ```

-So the `MATCH (n)` will take all the nodes from the database and pass it to the next operator in query
+So, the `MATCH (n)` will take all the nodes from the database and pass it to the next operator in the query
 plan.
 The total number of nodes in the dataset is 14577, and the `ScanAll` operator will take all the nodes
-from the database, and pace it forward to next operator.
+from the database and pass it on to the next operator.

-But this is intended operation to run full database node return.
+But this is the intended operation to run the total database node return.
 In general, your queries should not contain
 `ScanALL` operators.

 Take a look at the following query: